magnusrand/website/README.md

-# Velcome to my website
+# Welcome to my website

 This repo is for my personal website.
 The puropse of my site is two-sided:
 - Have a plave to showcase my photography and other projects I want to share with the world.